ADmad/CakePHP-HybridAuth/README.md

     ['controller' => 'Users', 'action' => 'login', '?' => ['provider' => 'Google']]
 );
 ```
-We must use a post link here instead of a normal link, as search bots and other tools otherwise follow the link.
+We use a POST link here instead of a normal link to prevent search bots and other crawlers
-It also simplifies the login action code, as they all expect post requests then.
+from following the link.
+(Adding "nofollow" attribute to link doesn't suffice as
+it's often ignored by bots/crawlers.)

 Once a user is authenticated through the provider the authenticator gets the user
 profile from the identity provider and using that tries to find the corresponding